 - Choose "Change a password…" from the menu.
 Enter your existing password and a new password.

-- Choose "System Preferences…" from the Apple Menu and click "Users & Groups."
+- Choose "System Preferences…" from the Apple Menu and go to "Users & Groups."

-- Click "Change Password."
+- Use the "Change Password" button.
 Enter your existing password and a new password.

 The above instructions assume you are logged into SCOE's Active Directory Domain.
 If you are unable to log into Webmail using your new password, try using the online SCOE Password Management system to change (or reset) your password.
 By being tied to a network account server, changing your computer's login password simultaneously changes your SCOE Webmail password.
 If your computer is not logged into the Active Directory Domain, your computer and Webmail passwords must be changed individually.